AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 Once your application is built, the analysis proceeds in two steps: |gcvrun|
-is used to produce execution traces, then |gcvcov| to generate coverage reports. *Source* coverage is queried by passing a specific :option:`--level` argument.
-The compiler output is suitable whatever the assessed criteria;
-there is never a requirement to recompile just because a different criterion needs to be analyzed.
+is used to produce execution traces, then |gcvcov| to generate coverage reports. *Source* coverage is queried by passing a specific :option:`--level` argument to |gcvcov|.
+The compiler output is suitable whatever the assessed criteria; there is never a requirement to recompile just because a different criterion needs to be analyzed.

 The :ref:`gnatcov_run-commandline` section of this document provides details on the trace production interface.
 The remainder of this chapter explains the